PFund-Software-Ltd/pfund/README.md

 This overview already omits some intricate steps, such as data handling and API integration.

-> PFund's mission is to **_enable traders to concentrate solely on strategy formulation_** while we manage the rest. \
+> PFund's mission is to **_enable traders to concentrate solely on strategy formulation_** while the framework manages the rest.
 With PFund serving as the core trade engine, it empowers retail traders to have a fund management experience on [PFund.ai](https://pfund.ai) as if they are operating their personal hedge fund, hence the name *PFund*.

 ## Core Features